MediaComem/comem-archioweb/subjects/node/README.md

 Under the hood, Node.js will read the file in a separate thread, then execute your callback function when it's ready.

-This is called **non-blocking I/O**, because all I/O operations are executed in separate threads and are therefore non-blocking:
+This is called **non-blocking I/O**, because I/O operations never block your code while they are in progress:

 - Database access
 - File system access